 Bob Bernstein, an experienced community-based development practitioner, has been connecting individuals and groups with land, public facilities and affordable housing for 40 years.
 Bob has worked with multi-party initiatives, community land trusts, and individuals to develop and implement traditional and non-traditional legal and financing mechanisms for affordable land and housing.
 He brings this wealth of experience, perspective, and tenacity to Northeast Farm Access, LLC, a company he founded in 2013.
 At NEFA, Bob recruited the following highly skilled professionals to help fulfill a common vision for a company that builds reciprocal relationships between experienced farmers and socially minded investors, while promoting working farms and growing good local food.
 To read more about Bob’s experience with other organizations, click here.

-Kahlil Lozoraitis, Development Director
+Kahlil Lozoraitis, Director of Enterprise Development

-Born on Co-op day, Kahlil possess a long history of passion for quality food and sustainable development.
+Born on Co-op day, Kahlil possesses a long history of passion for quality food and sustainable development.
 He is a seasoned strategist and MBA/MA with 15-plus years of building brands with purpose, and has successfully led projects for Fortune 500 clients, nonprofits, as well as startups.
 Kahlil brings strength in converting insights into strategy and communication initiatives that change behavior and build community, and supports work with an acute understanding of trends and commitment to the belief that it is unconventional business that can make a difference.
 An avid outdoorsman, he and his family share time between Brooklyn and the Hudson Valley.

 Tod Wohlfarth, Marketing